An Inexact Feasible Interior Point Method for Linear Optimization with High Adaptability to Quantum Computers: Analyzing the Orthogonal Subspaces System

-With the submultiplicativity of spectral norm, we can easily have the following lemma. \begin{lemma} For any full row rank matrix $Q\in \Rmbb^{m\times n}$ and any symmetric positive definite matrix $\Psi\in \Rmbb^{n\times n}$, their condition number satisfies
+It worth noting that the decomposition above is not unique since $AV=0$.
+There might be a better decomposition choice that might give a tighter bound for the condition number.
+In this work, for its simplicity, we use this choice.
+With the submultiplicativity of the spectral norm, we can easily have the following lemma. \begin{lemma} For any full row rank matrix $Q\in \Rmbb^{m\times n}$ and any symmetric positive definite matrix $\Psi\in \Rmbb^{n\times n}$, their condition number satisfies

 \end{lemma}